Ritesh17-stack/Web-Content-Assistant/README.md

 # Web-Content-Assistant
   Developed a Streamlit-based web application that scrapes, analyzes, and interacts with website content using LLM technology.
+Features include comprehensive web scraping with BeautifulSoup, content summarization using Groq API integration, and an interactive chat interface allowing users to ask questions about scraped content.
+Implemented structured content extraction for headers, paragraphs, lists, tables, and images with proper error handling and user-friendly UI.